saucelabs/sauce-docs/docs/web-apps/automated-testing/cypress.md

 sidebar_label: Cypress
 ---

-This page provides walk-throughs on how to run [Cypress](https://docs.cypress.io/guides/overview/why-cypress.html) tests with `saucectl` locally and on Sauce Labs.
+This page provides a walkthrough on how to run [Cypress](https://docs.cypress.io/guides/overview/why-cypress.html) tests locally and on Sauce Labs.

 ## What You'll Need